euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ## Android Overview

-To integrate AirWatch Android SDK Xamarin components into an existing Xamarin Android app follow described steps.
+To integrate Workspace ONE Android SDK Xamarin components into an existing Xamarin Android app follow described steps.

 ### Requirements
 * Xamarin Studio or Visual Studio with the Xamarin plugin.
-* AirWatch Xamarin Android SDK binaries from the Nuget Store.
+* Workspace ONE Xamarin Android SDK binaries from the Nuget Store.
 * Android test device running Ice Cream Sandwich and above.
-* Xamarin Android app to integrate with the AirWatch SDK targeting Android 4.0(ICS)+ / API Level 14+.
+* Xamarin Android app to integrate with the Workspace ONE SDK targeting Android 5.0+ / API Level 14+.
-* AirWatch Agent v7.0+ for Android from Google Playstore.
+* AirWatch Agent v7.0+ / Intelligent Hub 9.0for Android from Google Playstore.
 * Whitelisted Release/Debug signing key as explained below should be used for signing the Xamarin android application.

-### Integrating AirWatch SDK
+### Integrating Workspace ONE SDK
-1. While integrating **AirWatch SDK**, application method count may exceed 64k due to library dependencies.
+1. While integrating **Workspace ONE SDK**, application method count may exceed 64k due to library dependencies.
 Enable Multi-Dex option for the app in Xamarin/Visual studio.
-2. Add the VMware AirWatch SDK package from the NuGet Gallery.
+2. Add the VMware Workspace ONE SDK package from the NuGet Gallery.
 3. Add the following dependency (if not already present) NuGet packages from NuGet Package Manager as References to application.

         Xamarin.Android.Support.v13.26.1.0.1